Alcoa Presents One Step Beyond: Writing staff

 The show used a large number of writers.
 Larry Marcus was the most prolific contributor, with over 30 episodes to his credit.
-Marcus would later win an Emmy for his work on Route 66, and receive an Oscar nomination for his screenplay for The Stunt Man.
+Marcus would later win an Emmy for his work on Route 66, and receive an Oscar nomination for his screenplay for the 1980 film The Stunt Man.

 Other relatively frequent contributors included show creator Merwin Gerard; Don M. Mankiewicz (who would later write for Star Trek); Gabrielle Upton (who wrote for a wide range of anthology shows, including The Alfred Hitchcock Hour, and was later head writer of The Guiding Light); and Howard Rodman (later story editor of Route 66 and creator of Harry O).

 Charles Beaumont wrote two episodes of One Step Beyond just before jumping over to The Twilight Zone, to which he was a major contributor.
 Francis Cockrell also wrote two episodes; he was a frequent writer on Alfred Hitchcock Presents and would later contribute to the second season of The Outer Limits.